simonhyll/electron-to-tauri/README.md

 ## Simons notes

-1. Make sure you set a newer version in tauri.conf.json
+1. Make sure you set a newer version in both package.json and tauri.conf.json